 If a modern CEO, for example, being ‘new money’ needs a bit of ‘old money’ class, placing a burgundy leather office chair in their office is the easiest first step.

 More than one review, however, worries about how it holds up after some time.
 The leather is a very durable fabric and the Flash Furniture chair is sturdy but the chair’s legs might be a bit too weak.
-Here is a review that ends with ‘Only time will tell how it holds up’:

 It also lacks all the modern ergonomic paddings, tilts and supports that the new-age chairs have.
 Admittedly, some padding is available and the Flash Furniture is definitely the most comfortable executive chair on our list, but in terms of today’s ergonomic standards, the traditional chair cuts a bit short.

 Nonetheless, all in all, this is one of the finest standard leather chairs, most appropriate for old-school styled bosses and stylish lawyers.

 Some people can’t handle full mesh office chairs.
 Others see them as stylish and breathable.

 The style of executive chairs is a bit of a subjective thing.
 However, the full mesh chairs are definitely made for breathing.

 That includes you and the chair.
 Mesh office chairs such as Balt Butterfly will readily dissipate heat through the mesh; and the positioning of the mesh ergonomic in such a way that you’ll be able to breathe easier.

 Are mesh back office chairs comfortable for 8+ hours of work?